 Brief Counseling & Groups

-The Student Advocacy Resource Center & the Curry Health Center are hosting a FREE Resiliency Group during the fall semester.
+The Student Advocacy Resource Center & the Curry Health Center are hosting a FREE Resiliency Group during the spring semester.
 Resilience is a way to access hope during difficult times and is a skill anyone can learn to strengthen.
 This dynamic group will focus on developing self-compassion and self-awareness to help you recognize your own abilities to adapt to life stressors.
 Through this group, you will find pockets of wisdom you did not know you had!

 The group will incorporate a mix of engaging activities to involve every sort of learner, from group discussion to quirky creative projects.